 Your insurer they will typically take possession of the vehicle once a total loss has been declared.
 It may be sold to a scrap yard or sent for repairs and put back on the market as a salvage titled vehicle.
 Your responsibility and claim to the vehicle is generally eliminated when you accept the insurer's payment for the calculated value of the car.

 One issue that can arise when a car is declared a total loss involves outstanding loans for the vehicle.
 All cars depreciate over time and, in some circumstances, the current value of your car may exceed the amount that you owe.
 In most circumstances you are still liable to pay the loan, regardless of the vehicle's destruction.

 In this circumstance there are few options for recourse.
 The best argument likely involves the insurer's calculation of the vehicle's current value.
 If you have reason to believe that your insurer has incorrectly calculated the value of your vehicle, you can rebut the insurer's determinations in writing.
 You should submit any evidence that supports your estimated value of the vehicle.
 If the response fails to convince the company to alter their estimate, you may need to go to court to resolve the issue.

 After a serious accident there are a lot of delicate transactions.
-Whether you are dealing with insurers, the other driver, or find yourself in court following a crash you may find the assistance of an experienced lawyer helpful.
-Contact a local attorney for a free initial case review to learn how they can help protect your interests.
+Whether you're dealing with insurers, the other driver, or find yourself in court following a crash, you may find the assistance of an experienced lawyer helpful.
+Contact a local attorney to learn how they can help protect your interests.